rehierl/node-tree-outliner/.github/pull_request_template.md

   the focus is on developing the design itself; not so much on fixing errata or perfect phrasing.
 The latter needs to be understood in the context of making clear statements.
-* Please provide a short description to explain your changes.
+* Please add a clear description to explain your changes.
 * If applicable, add a reference to an existing issue.